digitalTraceData/digitalTraceData.github.io/project.md

 - Submit a short report (<1,000 words excluding references and potential figures) in week 5 (see weekly schedule).
 The link for handing in the report can be found on the course’s homepage.

 Grading:
-- Process: 30% (work, communication and preparation for feedback moments).
-This is an individual grade.
+- Process: 30%.
+This is the course-wide individual process grade described above.
 - Report: 70% This is a group grade.
 - Error framework: Students should clearly separate representation and measurement errors, explain each step in the data collection process where these errors may enter, and apply the total error framework to their specific method rather than using it generically.